Day Trips in Northern Michigan

 Trout Creek’s central location is very convenient to several day trip possibilities.
 Check out some of these when you visit!

-In early May 2011, Emmet County was awarded International Dark Sky Park designation for the Headlands property — just the sixth such park in the United States and the ninth in the world at the time (a couple more have been named since).
+In early May 2011, Emmet County was awarded International Dark Sky Park designation for the Headlands property — just the sixth such park in the United States and the ninth in the world at the time.
+Now there are over 40 dark sky parks worldwide.
 The Headlands is located just 31 miles north of Trout Creek and well worth the drive.

 The park is open year round 24/7.
 For more information about the park and the many wonderful programs that they offer please visit their website.

 This 38 mile waterway has been called “one of the most beautiful small boat trips in the country”.

 Families will enjoy a day of fun on the water among lakes, rivers & wildlife.
 Considered federal waters, the Inland Waterway connects Crooked Lake, Burt Lake and Mullet Lake by a series of rivers all the way out to Lake Huron.

 Ski boats, pontoons & jet skis are all available for rental at the Windjammer Marina on Crooked Lake.